 There are four Schools offering undergraduate courses: the Schools of Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, and Surveying.
-Students may obtain their degree by full-time study, leading to the award of the degree of Bachelor of Engineering, Bachelor of Surveying or Bachelor of Surveying Science; by part-time study, leading to the award of the degree of Bachelor of Engineering or Bachelor of Science (Engineering); or by a combination of full-time and part-time study.
-In the School of Electrical Engineering and Computer Science, the content of the BE and BSc(Eng) degree courses is basically similar.
-In the

-School of Surveying, the BSurv degree course may also be taken in a sandwich form by alternating periods of full-time study with periods of employment.
+Students may obtain their Bachelor of Engineering, Bachelor of Surveying or Bachelor of Surveying Science degree by full-time study, by part-time study, or by a combination of full-time and part-time study.
+The BE in Electrical Engineering and the BSurv degree courses may also be taken in a sandwich form by alternating periods of employment.

 The School of Nuclear Engineering, the Centres for Biomedical Engineering and for Remote Sensing offer graduate courses only.
 The Graduate School of Engineering co-ordinates the graduate activities in engineering.
-The Master of Engineering Science is a faculty-wide degree and this allows for flexibility of choice between formal course work and research, together with the possibility of interdisciplinary studies.
-A Master of Engineering Science program in Remote Sensing (8640) is also available.
+The Master of Engineering Science is a faculty-wide degree embracing the Schools of Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering and the Centre for Remote Sensing.
+This course allows for flexibility of choice between formal course work and research, together with the possibility of interdisciplinary studies.

-The Faculty also offers master degree courses in Biomedical Engineering (8660), Safety Science (8670) and Surveying (2720), as well as a series of Graduate Diploma courses in the following: Highway Engineering (5430), Human Communication (5440), Surveying (5490), Transport (5460), Engineering Developments (5471) to (5478) and Safety Science (5480).
+The Faculty also offers master degree courses in Biomedical Engineering (8660), Safety Science (8670) and Surveying (2720), as well as a series of Graduate Diploma courses in the following: Highway Engineering (5430), Human Communication (5440), Surveying (5490), Transport (5460), Engineering Developments (5471 to 5478), Remote Sensing (5495) and Safety Science (5480).